juanis2112/recipe-book/README.md

 ## Code of Conduct

 Be kind, be helpful, be constructive.
 This is a friendly project for learners.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

 ## License

-MIT — do whatever you like with these recipes 🍴
+MIT — do whatever you like with these recipes 🍴 See the [LICENSE](LICENSE) file for details.